bekk/bekk-christmas/post/functional/fabulous-xamarin-forms.md

 - The `init`, `update` and `view` functions can be easily tested in isolation
 - Models can be easily saved and restored
-- Business logic is performed consistently, no need to understand the sum of a host of smaller interdependent changes
+- The `update` function is the only place where your model gets transformed, this structure makes it very easy to reason about state changes and where they are coming from.

 And off course, Fabulous supports [Live Update](https://fsprojects.github.io/Fabulous/Fabulous.XamarinForms/tools.html), enabling you to make and see the effect of these changes in the simulator without redeploying the app.